Cadfan ab Iago: Saint Beuno

-P. B. Williams in the Cymmrodorion cited a manuscript stating that a local prince named 'Gwytheint' gave Clynnog Fawr to God and Saint Beuno, who was then Abbot at the monastery at Clynnog, and that the donation was free from taxes and obligations forever.
+P. B. Williams in the Cymmrodorion cited a manuscript stating that a local prince by the name of "Gwytheint" gave Clynnog Fawr to God and Saint Beuno, who was then Abbot at the monastery at Clynnog, and that the donation was free from taxes and obligations forever.
 It goes on to say that Beuno founded a convent at Clynnog in 616 and that Cadfan was Beuno's great patron, promising him extensive lands.
 The promise was carried out by Cadfan's son, King Cadwallon, and that Cadwallon was given a golden sceptre worth 60 cows as a token of acknowledgment.
-(Note: A consistent version is given in William Jenkins Rees' 1853, Lives of the Cambro-British Saints) (Life of Saint Beino) (Rees was the editor of the 1828 Cymmrodorion that published P. B. Williams' account.)
+(Note: A consistent version is given in William Jenkins Rees's 1853, Lives of the Cambro-British Saints) (Life of Saint Beino) (Rees was the editor of the 1828 Cymmrodorion that published P. B. Williams's account.)

-There are minor variations of these accounts, sometimes with the details rearranged, such as in Rice Rees' 1836, Essay on the Welsh Saints, where he says that Cadfan (rather than his son Cadwallon) was given the golden sceptre by Beuno.
+There are minor variations of these accounts, sometimes with the details rearranged, such as in Rice Rees's Essay on the Welsh Saints of 1836, which states that Cadfan (rather than his son Cadwallon) was given the golden sceptre by Beuno.

-Fictionalization by and after Geoffrey of Monmouth
+Fictionalisation by and after Geoffrey of Monmouth

 The largely fictional stories of ancient Britain written by Geoffrey of Monmouth use the names of many historical personages as characters, and the use of these names is a literary convenience made in order to advance the plot of Geoffrey's stories.
 One of these stories uses the names of Cadfan and other contemporary people, telling of how a certain Edwin spent his exiled youth at the court of King Cadfan, growing up alongside Cadfan's son, the future King Cadwallon.
 There is no historical basis for this story, as is readily acknowledged in the preface of works on the subject.

 Nevertheless, a "traditional" story arose blending Geoffrey's fiction with known history, implying that the future King Edwin of Northumbria had actually spent his youth at the court of King Cadfan, growing up alongside Cadfan's son, the future King Cadwallon.
 In point of fact, Cadwallon and Edwin were enemies with no known youthful connections: King Edwin invaded Gwynedd and drove King Cadwallon into exile, and it would be Cadwallon, in alliance with Penda of Mercia, who would ultimately defeat and kill Edwin in 633 at the Battle of Hatfield Chase (Gwaith Meigen).
 The story that they had spent an idyllic youth together may have had a romantic appeal.

-What is known from history is that in 588 King Ælla of Deira died, and Æthelfrith of Bernicia took the opportunity to invade and conquer Deira, driving Ælla's 3-year old infant son, the future Edwin of Northumbria, into exile.
+What is known from history is that in 588 King Ælla of Deira died, and Æthelfrith of Bernicia took the opportunity to invade and conquer Deira, driving Ælla's three-year old infant son, the future Edwin of Northumbria, into exile.
 Edwin would eventually ally himself with Rædwald of East Anglia in 616, defeating and killing Æthelfrith and becoming one of Northumbria's most successful kings.
 Edwin's life in exile is unknown but there is no historical basis for placing him at the court of King Cadfan.